mcgyver5/ctf_tools_list/challenges_and_CTF_sites.md

 # Video Games:
 1. http://elseheartbreak.com/  is a hacking challenge of a game in which you win by hacking into the computers in-universe.
 2. https://store.steampowered.com/app/469920/hackmud/
+3. https://tomorrowcorporation.com/humanresourcemachine  is a coding game that simulates coding in Assembly

 List: